 To qualify for admission to the International Programs, in most programs students must have upper division or graduate standing at a CSU campus by the time of departure.
-Students at the sophomore level may, however, participate in the intensive language acquisition programs in Canada, China, France, Germany, Korea, Mexico, Sweden, and Taiwan.
+Students at the sophomore level may, however, participate in the intensive language acquisition programs or courses in Canada, China, France, Germany, Korea, Mexico, Sweden, and Taiwan.
 California Community Colleges transfer students are eligible to apply directly from their community colleges.
-Students must also possess a current cumulative grade point average of 2.75 or 3.0, depending on the program for which they apply.
-Some programs also have language study and/or other coursework prerequisites.
+Students must also possess a current cumulative grade point average of 2.75 or 3.0, depending on the program for which they apply, and must fulfill all coursework prerequisites.

 Additional information and application materials may be obtained on campus at the Office of Global Education, or by writing to The California State University International Programs, 401 Golden Shore, Sixth Floor, Long Beach, California 90802-4210.
 Visit us on the World Wide Web at www.calstate.edu/ip.

 The College of Continuing Education (CCE) strengthens the academic mission of Sacramento State by connecting the resources of the campus community with the needs of individuals, employers and the capital region.
 Through CCE, individuals have access to both credit and noncredit offerings where they can prepare for promotion, enhance their skills or seek a new career path.
 Most courses and programs do not require formal admission to the University.